 Non-payment of bills and other debts can have an adverse effect on an individual’s credit.
-It is important to note that a good credit score is one of most important aspects of the financial life of a person.
-A lot of businesses tend to make judgments of an individual on the basis of his/her credit score, and hence having a bad credit score can throw up a lot of challenges, ranging from difficulties in finding a place to live to getting a job or even starting a business.
+It is important to note that a good credit score is one of the most important aspects of the financial life of a person.
+A lot of businesses tend to make judgments of an individual on the basis of his/her credit score, and hence having a bad credit score can throw up a lot of challenges, ranging from difficulties in finding a place to live to get a job or even starting a business.

 Listed below are some ways in which bad credit can affect you:

 - Non-approval of loan and credit applications: Some amount of risk is acceptable for most lenders.
 However, when the credit score is very low then creditors generally tend to not approve any loan.
 Thus, people with low credit often find that their loan and credit applications get denied.